History of the Kawasaki "Eddy Lawson Replica": ZRX1200R, Z900RS, and others

 In modern times, I'd have chastised them.
 There's nothing wrong with releasing a motorcycle just like a competitor.
 Product releases can't be delayed by years.
 In retrospect, I think they made the right decision.
 Kawasaki, by delaying release of the Z1, got to choose its own destiny and brand identity.

 The Z1, when released, was a thing of beauty and entirely unique for its time, notably for using a double overhead cam shaft in a production motorcycle, the first to do this at reasonable cost (i.e. not an MV Augusta).
-Together with the CB750, it helped popularise inline-four motorcycles, paving the way for a slew of motorcycles becoming known as UJMs in the 80s.
+Together with the CB750, the Z1 helped popularise upright inline-four motorcycles, paving the way for a slew of motorcycles becoming known as UJMs in the 80s.

 The Original "Eddie Lawson Replica": The Kawasaki KZ1000R (1982-3)